|

 the top, and the other end just inside where the ball drains).
 He claims it has

-never fallen but I almost got whacked on the head once so I use the 1X2 method.
+never fallen but I almost got whacked on the head once so I use a 1X2 board with one end in the cash box area and the other end against something solid on the underside of the playfield.
 Since I use a Shop Vac (that doesn't use a

 I don't care if I vacuum up screws, coins, parts, etc., since I can always retrieve them